 27 Hilariously Stupid, Sexist, Childish or Egotistical Things Donald Trump Has Said

-We all have different opinions of what qualities we want to see in someone running for President of the United States.
+We all have different opinions of what qualities we want to see in the President of the United States.
 We usually want someone with meaningful experience in government or at least the military.
 Most of us tend to believe a president should be, among other things, tactful, civil, diplomatic, calm and level-headed.

-In the case of Donald Trump, he has no experience in government, diplomacy or the military.
-Since declaring his candidacy for President in 2015, Trump has demonstrated a tendency to be extremely thin-skinned, crude and tactless with a fondness for hurling childish insults
+In the case of Donald Trump, he had no experience in government, diplomacy or the military.
+Since first declaring his candidacy for President in 2015, Trump has demonstrated a tendency to be extremely thin-skinned, crude and tactless with a fondness for hurling childish insults

 Here are some of the tweets Trump sent about Megyn Kelly over the months after his debate.